ellamkoch/wk4-lvl3-supabase/README.md

 }
 ```

-5. **Created the `.env.local` file for Supabase.**
+6. **Created the `.env.local` file for Supabase.**

-   Added the url and the anon key from my supabase project, not Ulises.
+Added the URL and anon key from my personal Supabase project (not the example values from class).

 ```
 VITE_SUPABASE_URL=your-url-here
 VITE_SUPABASE_ANON_KEY=your-key-here
 ```

-And set up gitignore so it won't ever commit this file so the ways to access it are not publicly listed, and thereby compromising security to the database.
+Also set up gitignore so it won't ever commit this file.
+This keeps the Supsabase project URL and anon key out of the repo.
+This is a good practice for the future as it helps ensure security isn't compromised if someone were to look at the repo/code in github.

-6. **Created the Supabase client file.**
+7. **Created the Supabase client file.**

 Built `supabaseClient.js` following the repo structure.

 It loads env variables, checks for missing values, and creates a single Supabase client instance that will be used later in the project.

-7. **Set up the basic folder structure and layout components.**
+8. **Set up the basic folder structure and layout components.**

 * `main.jsx` wired up React and global styles
 * `App.jsx` wraps everything in the main layout